wylieswanson/AgileCLU/README.md

 	easy_install -U AgileCLU

-# AgileCLU from Command Line #

-The commands that are currently available are:

-*agileprofile* - Generate a profile based on account credentials and ingest/egress information

-*agilefetch* - Automatically download a file from any URL and place it in your storage in a specified directory

-*agilemkdir* - Make a directory

-*agilerm* - Remove a file

-*agilels* - List a directory

-*agilepost* - Upload a file

-NOTE: For Windows, add a ".py" extension to the above commands.

 # Configuration #

 After installing AgileCLU, run use the profile tool to generate the proper output to place in an /etc/agile/agile.conf configuration file.
 You can create as many configuration profiles as you like, specifying to use them over the default agile.conf profile by specifying the -l option on any given command.
+If you are using Windows, you need to include the .py extension, substituting agileprofile with agileprofile.py.

 	agileprofile